eynsai/Smooth-Trackball-Scrolling/README.md

 ## Settings

 - `Hotkey`: What key to use as the hotkey.
 See the [AHK docs](https://www.autohotkey.com/docs/v1/Hotkeys.htm) for more information on how to format this.
 - `Refresh Interval`: How often the script sends mouse wheel updates.
-I recommend keeping this at the minimum (10ms) unless you're experiencing problems with programs not being able to keep up with that rate.
+The minimum and default value is 10 (ms).
+I recommend trying to use this value, but if you experience some apps behaving weirdly or inconsistently in response to scrolling, try bumping it up to something like 16 or 20.
 - `Smoothing Window Size`: How much smoothing to apply.
 Higher values correspond to more smoothing.
 I recommend a value around 10.
 - `Sensitivity`: Movement sensitivity.
 I recommend a value around 4.
 - `Invert Direction`: Inverts scrolling direction.